-- Driven-The processor actively pulls the signal up to the High-voltage state or pulls the signal down to the Low-voltage state. - Floated-The the signal is not being driven by the processor (high-impedance state), which allows another device to drive this signal. - Asserted-For all active-High signals, the term asserted means the signal is in the High-voltage state.
-For all active-Low signals, the term asserted means the signal is in the Low-voltage state. - Negated-For all active-High signals, the term negated means the signal is in the Low-voltage state.
-For all active-Low signals, the term negated means the signal is in the High-voltage state. - Sampled-The processor has measured the state of a signal at predefined points in time and will take the appropriate action based on the state of the signal.
+- Driven-The processor actively pulls the signal up to the High-voltage state or pulls the signal down to the Low-voltage state. - Floated-The signal is not being driven by the processor (high-impedance state), which allows another device to drive this signal. - Asserted-For all active High signals, the term asserted means the signal is in the High-voltage state.
+For all active Low signals, the term asserted means the signal is in the Low-voltage state.
+See Table 19 on page 140 for information on asserting signals synchronously and asynchronously. - Negated-For all active High signals, the term negated means the signal is in the Low-voltage state.
+For all active Low signals, the term negated means the signal is in the High-voltage state. - Sampled-The processor has measured the state of a signal at predefined points in time and will take the appropriate action based on the state of the signal.
 If a signal is not sampled by the processor, its assertion or negation has no effect on the operation of the processor.